RuiminAo/ruiminao.github.io/index.md

 ---
 layout: page
-title: "Home"
+title: "Welcome"
 ---

-I am a Economics PhD student at UCL and IFS. \n
+I am a Economics PhD student at UCL and IFS.

 My research interests are health, development and behavioural economics.
 I am particular interested in the health outcomes from individual behaviours.